libp2p/js-libp2p-devtools/README.md

 A [DevTools](https://developer.chrome.com/docs/devtools) plugin that adds a "libp2p" tab to your developer tools that contacts a libp2p node running on the current page.

-Works with [@libp2p/devtools-metrics](https://www.npmjs.com/package/@libp2p/devtools-metrics) so the developer has to opt-in to having their node monitored (and potentially modified) by this plugin.
+Works with [@libp2p/devtools-metrics](https://www.npmjs.com/package/@libp2p/devtools-metrics) which supplies metrics and allows us to interact with the running node.

 <img width="840" alt="image" src="https://github.com/ipfs-shipyard/js-libp2p-devtools/assets/665810/f8f6a7c8-377f-41d6-948f-95d8469f58b8">